 Many different types of accidents result in a person's demise.
 They range from automobile crashes to the failure of a doctor to treat a patient appropriately.
 In every case, someone dies prematurely or unnecessarily.
 This causes the family overwhelming grief and, on occasion, anger.
-They wonder why this happened and how someone could care so little for a person’s life that their loved one was taken from them.
+They wonder why this happened and how someone could care so little for a person's life that their loved one was taken from them.
 Some of the more common types of wrongful death accidents are:

 Wrongful death lawsuits allow the family to collect compensation for the financial losses resulting from the demise of a loved one.
-It is a personal injury lawsuit and must be filed at a specific time, or else the ability to mount a claim will be lost.
+It is a personal injury lawsuit and must be filed at a specific time, or the ability to mount a claim will be lost.
 If this time limit, called the statute of limitations, is not met, the court will not allow the suit to proceed.
 In an average family, the deceased's support made it possible to pay household bills and the mortgage, support children living in the household, and set up inheritance plans.
 When an unexpected wrongful death occurs, such payments become more difficult.Types of Compensation

-As mentioned above, there are specific types of damages that need to be recovered by the deceased's immediate family.
+As mentioned above, specific types of damages need to be recovered by the deceased's immediate family.
 They are:

-- Medical expenses incurred before the individual’s death are usually collected through a survival action.
+- Medical expenses incurred before the individual's death are usually collected through a survival action.
 This type of claim is where the family files a personal injury claim for the deceased.
 It is a survival action because it persists despite the person's death.
 It can also include the decedent's pain and suffering before their death.

 - Burial and funeral expenses: Today, end-of-life items such as burial and funeral costs are high.
-This is almost impossible to pay for many families, and a wrongful death claim will help with this.
+This is almost impossible to pay for many families, and a wrongful death claim will help.